 This Management System relates to the full range of our activities.

 The company's quality, safety, conduct and environmental policy are summarised in the Quality, Safety and Environment Policy document.
-To ensure staff, supplier and customer data is managed appropriately the company has an Information Technology Fair Use Policy.

 Additional definitions apply for items not covered by the documents: